EMBRYOPSIDA Pirani & Prado

 I largely follow Ronse De Craene et al. (2003) for the insertion of floral organs.
 To add where?: A whorled.

 Phylogeny.
-Relationships between the major clades immediately above the basal pectinations of the angiosperm tree, the ANA grade, remain unclear - = [Amborellales [Nymphaeales [Austrobaileyales [??]]]]), remain unclear (see also Zeng et al. 2014; Wickett et al. 2014 for earlier summaries).
-Pending further studies, apomorphies for a topology [MONOCOTS [[CHLORANTHALES + MAGNOLIIDS] [CERATOPHYLLALES + EUDICOTS]]] are suggested, but the main tree shows a polytomy suggesting that the relationships of these five groups remains unresolved (see also P. Soltis et al. 1999; D. Soltis et al. 2005b; c.f.
+Relationships between the major clades immediately above the basal pectinations of the angiosperm tree, the ANA grade, i.e., [Amborellales [Nymphaeales [Austrobaileyales [??]]]]), remain unclear (see also Zeng et al. 2014; Wickett et al. 2014 for earlier summaries).
+Pending further studies, apomorphies for a topology [CERATOPHYLLALES [MONOCOTS [[CHLORANTHALES + MAGNOLIIDS] EUDICOTS]]] are suggested, but the placement of Ceratophyllales in particular is unclear (see also P. Soltis et al. 1999; D. Soltis et al. 2005b; c.f.
 A.P.G.
 IV 2016, and in particular A.P.G.
 III 2009).
 Relationships between all these groups are discussed immediately below, and for further details of the five clades involved, see eudicots, magnoliids, Ceratophyllales, Chloranthales and monocots.

 In the following discussion, the ANA grade is considered fixed, as is the monophyly of the magnoliids, monocots and eudicots, and Chloranthaceae and Ceratophyllaceae.
-However, note that in Goremykin et al. (2005) the monocots did not always form a monophyletic group, a rather unlikely result that has been obtained in some studies where the nuclear 18S gene has been included (Troitsky et al. 1991: see Duvall et al. 2006 for references).
+However, monocots in Goremykin et al. (2005) did not always form a monophyletic group, and although this is a rather unlikely result it has been obtained in some studies where the nuclear 18S gene has been included (Troitsky et al. 1991: see Duvall et al. 2006 for references).

 As data sets increase in size and sampling of some clades is necessarily constrained - perhaps more Chloranthaceae could be included, but addition of more Ceratophyllaceae is unlikely to affect the issue - the amount of data and the analytical techniques used are becoming increasingly important (e.g. Jarvis et al. 2014).
 Thus different seed plant topologies were obtained from analyses using single genes or the same number of sites chosen from twelve separate loci (Burleigh & Mathews 2007a); maximum likelihood and maximum parsimony analyses might show systematic error (Burleigh & Mathews 2007b), and so on.
 Interestingly, when nuclear genomes started to be analysed, we seemed to return to a problem most evident at the beginning of molecular studies - sampling (Soltis & Soltis 2019), however, the number of nuclear sequences are now increasing by leaps and bounds.
 Below only more frequently-found relationships are discussed, but in comprehensive analyses such as Moore et al. (2010) and Sun et al. (2014) other "minority" relationships can usually be found.